oycar/minus-plus/Example/Journals/more_examples.md

 ## Minus-Plus Usage ##

-Here are a number of examples of that extend the examples in the _example.jrn_ file to demonstrate how different financial transactions can be accounted for using _Minus Plus_.
+Here are a number of examples of that extend those in the _example.jrn_ file to demonstrate how different financial transactions can be accounted for using _Minus Plus_.

 # Handling Rent and Property Expenses #
-This is simple - just create appropriate **INCOME** and **EXPENSE** accounts These can be as fine grained as required; e.g. a single **EXPENSE** account or alternatively various accounts broken up into agency expenses, repairs, rates could be used.
+This is simple - just create appropriate **INCOME** and **EXPENSE** accounts which can be as fine grained as required; e.g. a single **EXPENSE** account or various accounts broken up into agency expenses, repairs, rates could be used.
-In either case financial statements will be produced using the final component of the class name as a sub-header; so so if multiple properties were held then these could be collected up in one heading with accounts like **INCOME.FIRST.PROPERTY:FIRST.RENT**, **INCOME.PROPERTY.SECOND:SECOND.RENT**, and so on; alternatively account names like **INCOME.PROPERTY.FIRST_PROPERTY:FIRST.RENT** would create different sub-headings for each property.
+In either case financial statements will be produced using the final component of the class name as a sub-header; so if multiple properties were held then these could be collected up in one heading with accounts like **INCOME.PROPERTY:FIRST.RENT**, **INCOME.PROPERTY:SECOND.RENT**, and so on; alternatively account names like **INCOME.PROPERTY.FIRST_PROPERTY:FIRST.RENT** would create different sub-headings for each property.
 (The _PROPERTY_ name component is not required.)

 ```